-Note: all teaching and related roles, including marking, must be paid via a HR Employment Contract, this includes but is not limited to teaching undergraduate and post graduate courses, short courses and certificate courses.
+Note: all teaching and related roles, including marking, based in Australia* must be paid via a HR Employment Contract, this includes but is not limited to teaching undergraduate and post graduate courses, short courses and certificate courses.

-The following information describes the new process for Contractor Management.
+The following information describes the process for Contractor Management.

 - Who is a Contractor?

 For the purposes of this Contractor Management process, a Contractor is anyone engaged by the University in an activity which involves a labour component performed in Australia, or performed by Australian residents overseas and will invoice for work done for payment via Accounts Payable.